Women’s cycling is certainly on a growing trajectory, and many leading bike brands are starting to pay serious attention to this growing market.

 Canyon Endurace CF SL8 Women

 Canyon offers a formidable women’s specific bike with the Endurance Wmn CF SL.
-This bike is the company’s top of the line women road bike.
+This bike is the company’s top-of-the-line women’s road bike.

 Germany-based Canyon bikes began supplying bike parts as Radsport Arnold back in the 1980s.
 In 2001 the company began producing its own bikes and changed its name to Canyon.